 One wheel is not enough for our works, but two overwhelm comprehension.
-On this Amiens cathedral quatrefoil Fulcanelli’s words can make us loosing sleep.
+Fulcanelli’s words can make us lose sleep on this Amiens cathedral quatrefoil.

 Fulcanelli dedicated a paragraph of his “The Mystery of Cathedrals” to this low relief in the Amiens Cathedral West Facade.
 As the french author pointed out, this puzzling quatrefoil received an entirely different interpretation from some authors.

 The most accepted is the prophecy of Ezekiel, who, while dreaming, saw four winged beasts, as St. John was to do later, and then some wheels, one within the other.
 The vision of these wheels is represented here.

 We cannot deny that the cathedral’s West facade was carved, epitomizing biblical references.
 Still, strangely enough, just some secondary and not essential details of the Bible are represented in a very disorganized and not “telling a story” way.
 So only those who tend to take all for granted can affirm to be only before a biblical events gallery.
 Let’s have a close-up of the two wheels: they are not one within the other but intermingled in such a way to appear like those impossible visions known as paradoxical optical effects.

 We have already encountered on this site the wheel allegory as standing for solar as well as our Secret Fire working (1), but here are two of them.
 Too much but, from an alchemical point of view, just sufficient for us to have a complete process.
 Let’s hear directly from Fulcanelli’s words now: “Among the allegories characteristic of the style of Amiens, I would first mention the ingenious interpretation of the fire of the wheel.
 The philosopher, seated with his elbow resting on his right knee, appears to be meditating or keeping watch (pl.
 XXXIII)… Naively taking the words literally, the artist has reduced the vision to its simplest expression.